Kravitz v. United States Dep't of Commerce

 The plaintiffs are asking the court to block the Commerce Department and the Census Bureau from including the citizenship question on the 2020 Census.

 On August 22, the court denied the government’s motion to dismiss, allowing the plaintiffs to proceed on both their Enumeration Clause and their Administrative Procedure Act claims.
 The court also granted the plaintiffs discovery beyond the administrative record.

-The Brennan Center filed an amicus brief with the Leadership Conference on Civil and Human Rights, the Leadership Conference Education Fund, Muslim Advocates and the National Coalition on Black Civic Participation, supporting the plaintiffs in their efforts to block the citizenship question.
+During the motion to dismiss briefing, the Brennan Center filed an amicus brief with the Leadership Conference on Civil and Human Rights, the Leadership Conference Education Fund, Muslim Advocates and the National Coalition on Black Civic Participation, supporting the plaintiffs in their efforts to block the citizenship question.

 Brennan Center Filings